Manchester Film Festival 2026 – Closing Night at Aviva Studios

 Book now

-The film captures both the swagger and vulnerability of the two young rap artists as they pursue a dream that seems too good to be true
+The film captures both the swagger and vulnerability of the two young rap artists as they pursue a dream that seems too good to be true.

 Starring Samuel Bottomley and Séamus McLean Ross as Boyd and Bain, California Schemin’ is an unmissable concoction of drama, humour and of course hip-hop music, telling one hell of a tale.
 The two are joined on screen by Lucy Halliday, Rebekah Murrell and McAvoy himself as the record label executive Anthony Reid.
-Shot in locations across Scotland including Dundee and Glasgow, the film captures both the swagger and vulnerability of the two young rap artists as they pursue a dream that seems too good to be true, because it’s not.
+Shot in locations across Scotland including Dundee and Glasgow, the film captures both the swagger and vulnerability of the two young rap artists as they pursue a dream that seems too good to be true.

 California Schemin’ closes out Manchester Film Festival 2026, with its mix of heart, aspiration and culture clash.
 Having celebrated bold filmmaking and even bolder storytelling, this year’s film festival is going out with a bang.